Rik Worth 9th December 2018

 The law governing multi-level marketing does not allow an investment of more than £200 in the first seven days

 If that sounds like a pyramid scheme, that’s because it is like a pyramid scheme.
-Sometimes known as pyramid selling, this is a known method of fraud, and for this reason, pyramid schemes are illegal under The Fair Trading Act 1973.
+Pyramid schemes — sometimes known as pyramid selling — are a known method of fraud and are illegal under The Fair Trading Act 1973.

 Multi-level marketing falls into the grey area between direct sales, the legal process of making money by buying stock from a company — like Avon or Tupperware — and selling it directly to customers; and pyramid schemes, the illegal process of making money by charging a joining fee to new employees and getting them to recruit and charge more individuals, while you take a cut of their profits.

 Surprisingly, this subtle distinction means that multi-level marketing is, unlike pyramid schemes, perfectly legal.
-It is a little like the Nigerian prince taking your money but sending you some wholesale cosmetics, rather than the millions he promised, to make up for it.
 Essentially, it’s not a crime because the company sends you face cream.

 The Direct Sales Association UK (DSA UK), the trade body for the direct sales industry — of which Nu Skin is a member — warns: “The law governing multi-level marketing does not allow an investment of more than £200 in the first seven days.”

 Hannah Martin, the founder of talentedladiesclub.com, a website dedicated to helping mothers get back into the workforce, looked into the cost of Nu Skin startup packages and what your chances are of making money with Nu Skin are.
 In short, it doesn’t look good.